-The Retirement obligation of the Company at 31 December 2023 amounts to CHF 1.091.000 (2022: CHF 1.047.000) which is equivalent to USD 1.304.476 (2022: USD 1.133.703).
-The calculation is according to an actuarial statement at year end 2023.
+The Retirement obligation of the Company at 31 December 2024 amounts to CHF 1.093.000 (2023: CHF 1.091.000) which is equivalent to USD 1.205.535 (2023: USD 1.304.476) at the year-end exchange rate.
+The calculation is according to an actuarial statement at year end 2024.

 Employees who meet certain requirements can apply for an early retirement.
 The agreement stipulates that the employee can retire from work up to three years before reaching the age of 64 - 67 (depending on which contract they are under).
 They continue to receive certain payments and benefits from the Company for maximum of 3 years or when they reach formal retirement age (67 - 70 depending on the contract) which ever comes first.
+The liability is calculated based on the accrued rights of all employees that meet the requirements on the balance sheet date.
+The calculation is according to an actuarial statement at year end 2024.

-14. Deferred tax assets / (-liabilities)
+14. Deferred tax liabilities